grbl/grbl/README.md

-#Grbl - An embedded g-code interpreter and motion-controller for the Arduino/AVR328 microcontroller
+#OpenPnP-Grbl - An embedded g-code interpreter and motion-controller for the Arduino/AVR328/Mega2560 microcontroller used with the OpenPnP project.

 ***

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
-It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.
+It will run on a vanilla Arduino (Duemillanove/Uno/Mega) as long as it sports an Atmega 328/2560.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.